analogdevicesinc/ai8x-synthesis/README.md

 ##### Stages and Levels in the MAX78000 Implementation

-In the NAS module of the *ai8x-training* repository, there are two concepts that are used to indicate the progress of the NAS training process, called “stages” and “levels”. *Stage* denotes whether full model training (stage 0), elastic kernel (stage 1), elastic depth (stage 2) or elastic width (stage 3) is being performed.
+In the NAS module of the *ai8x-training* repository, there are two concepts that are used to indicate the progress of the NAS training process, called “stages” and “levels.” *Stage* denotes whether full model training (stage 0), elastic kernel (stage 1), elastic depth (stage 2) or elastic width (stage 3) is being performed.
 Training is completed after stage 3 has finished.

 *Levels* denote the phases of stages.
 In the original [OFA paper](https://arxiv.org/abs/1908.09791), the authors suggest progressive shrinking to facilitate training of interfering sub-networks.
 Stages play an important role here.
 In each stage, a new search parameter is introduced to the training.
 To further facilitate training, stages can be decomposed into levels.
 With increasing levels, smaller sub-networks become sampleable since the network is trained well enough to be ready for an increased number of sub-networks.
 For example, if the deepest unit in the network consists of 4 layers, there are 3 levels in stage 2.
 The reason for this is that in the level 1 of stage 2 (elastic depth), the last layer is removed with 50% probability in the sub-network sampling.
 Therefore, possible depths are 3 or 4 for that unit in level 1.
 In level 2, the possible depths for this unit are [2, 3, 4].
 Likewise, the possible depths are [1, 2, 3, 4] in level 3.
 The first layer in a unit is always present, it is never removed in any sub-network.
 The same level logic applies to stage 1 and stage 3 as well.
 In stage 1, kernel sizes are sampled.
 For 2D convolutions, the possible kernel options are either 1×1 or 3×3, so there is only one level.
 However, for 1D convolutions, kernel sizes could be 5, 3, or 1; therefore, there are two levels.
 In stage 3, widths are sampled.
 The possible widths are 100% of the same layer’s width in the supernet, plus 75%, 50%, and 25% of the supernet width.
 Since there are four options, there are 4–1=3 levels in stage 3.
 As levels increase, smaller widths become an option in the sampling pool.